zmewshaw/should_i_forfeit/README.md

 # Should_I_Forfeit
 ## About
 Here is a project I started to settle the argument of whether or not it is worth it to forfeit a game in the popular online game: League of Legends.
-It is able to accomplish this through running statistical analysis on data queried from the Riot Games API.
+It can accomplish this through running statistical analysis on data queried from the Riot Games API.

 ## Purpose
 I started this project for two main reasons,
-- I have always believed that it is almost always better to not forfeit in any game due to the fact that **two** games need to be one to equal the opposite outcome of winning the initial game.
+- I have always believed that it is almost always better to not forfeit in any game since **two** games need to be one to equal the opposite outcome of winning the initial game.
     - For those reading that have not played competitive online games, this is a ***very*** unpopular opinion.
-Most people that believe the contrary will provide the counter-argument "By forfeitting, you are able to get into the next game faster, putting you closer to a winning opportunity".
+Most people that believe the contrary will provide the counter-argument "By forfeiting, you can get into the next game faster, putting you closer to a winning opportunity".
     - Although this statement is correct in itself, it ***almost always*** makes the incorrect assumption that the following games have a high enough chance of winning to make up for the lost opportunity in the current one.
-Given a players winrate is generally between 40% and 60%, this is simply not the case.
+Given a player's win rate is generally between 40% and 60%, this is simply not the case.
 - I have always struggled to understand web development as I have never had curriculum surrounding it in school.
 I figured that starting a web development project utilizing other subjects and topics that I am interested in would be the best way to get over it.

 ## Languages